Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 Definition

-Manual pump-style dispensers can become high-touch surfaces, particularly in healthcare and food service zones.
-Touchless devices remove the requirement to contact the actuation mechanism, significantly reducing the likelihood of cross-contamination at that point.
+The manual pump-style dispensers tend to become high-touch surfaces, especially in health care and food service areas.
+The touchless device eliminates the need to touch the actuation mechanism, greatly reducing the potential for cross-contamination at that point.

 Design Factors